-The Missouri Department of Natural Resources and the U.S. Fish and Wildlife Service are announcing a Request for Proposals and holding a public meeting to discuss restoration project proposals in the Springfield Plateau region of southwest Missouri.
+The Missouri Department of Natural Resources and the U.S. Fish and Wildlife Service are announcing a Request for Proposals.
 With the release of this request for proposals, the Trustees are seeking to restore wildlife habitat and other natural resources in areas outside of the historic mining districts, but within the same ecoregion, the Springfield Plateau.
 Natural resources have been injured by the release of hazardous substances from ASARCO’s operations in Jasper and Newton Counties, MO.

 Request For Proposal Awards

 The Restoration Plan describes and explains options for restoring natural resources that were harmed by mining operations in the Springfield Plateau of southwest Missouri.

 FINAL - Springfield Plateau Regional Restoration Plan and Environmental Assessment

 DRAFT - Springfield Plateau Regional Restoration Plan and Environmental Assessment

 Commercial mining began about 1848 in Newton County, Missouri and moved westward into Kansas and southward into Oklahoma.
 Commercial smelters were used in all three states.
 At first, lead was of primary interest; however, the ore was rich in zinc deposits and zinc production became increasingly important over time.